Artemmkin/infrastructure-as-code-tutorial/docs/10-kubernetes.md

 Notice how we also pass an environment variable to the container. `DATABASE_HOST` variable tells our application how to contact the database.
 We define `mongo-service` as its value to specify the name of the Kubernetes service to contact (more about the Services will be in the next section).

-Container images will be downloaded from Docker Hub in this case.
+Container images will be downloaded from Docker Hub in this case: the generic mongo container and the raddit image uploaded to the dmacademy organization.

+*It would be nice if we could use the locally built raddit image.
+Extra credit for anyone who can figure out how to do that.*

 ## Create Deployment Objects